Choosing an eCommerce platform for your business isn’t a decision to be taken lightly.

 And many more.
 Building or growing an ecommerce website is not an easy or simple thing.

-We work with small-to-mid-sized businesses in Minnesota and the Midwest building custom eCommerce websites that integrate with existing systems.
+We work with small-to-mid-sized businesses in Minnesota and the Midwest building custom Marketing and eCommerce websites that integrate with existing systems, in addition to extensive digital marketing and lead generation for the websites we build.
 The three platforms we’ve found to be most useful are Shopify, Drupal Commerce, and Magento.
 They each serve different functions to different audiences, and like all toolsets, can be used to deliver what your business requires.

 Let’s examine what those platforms entail and why they might be a perfect fit for you.